 In addition to his position at the University of Minnesota Law School, Ralph is Counsel to the Indianapolis, Indiana law firm of Baker & Daniels where he counsels clients in the area of drug and medical device regulation.
 He also serves as CEO of MR3 Medical LLC, a start-up medical device company.
 Professor Hall served in various capacities with Guidant Corporation, including Senior Vice President and Deputy General Counsel, Litigation and Compliance and General Counsel of the Cardiac Rhythm Management group, as well as serving as Special Counsel to the Guidant Board of Directors Compliance Committee and as Counsel to the Guidant Chief Compliance Officer.
 Prior to joining Guidant, he was with Eli Lilly as the head of Lilly’s worldwide environmental law group.
 Professor Hall received his B.A. from Indiana University in 1974 and his J.D. from the University of Michigan where he was a Weymouth Kirkland Scholar.

-Technology Strategy Manager at the University of Minnesota
+Technology Portfolio Manager at the University of Minnesota

 Karen worked previously at the University of Minnesota as coordinator for the Center for Plants and Human Health, and the Center for Dietary Supplement Safety.
 Karen has over 20 years of experience in the medical device, health information and biosciences industries.
 She has a successful history of transitioning projects from strategic development to implementation, and has led over two dozen product development and launch teams with such companies as ICAN, Schneider (USA) and American Medical Systems.
 She holds a Bachelor's degree in Biology, advanced training in Physiology, and an M.B.A. from the University of Minnesota Carlson School.